 First boreal forests are the earth’s most common and overall largest land-based biomass as defined and quoted by: https://www.safeopedia.com/definition/2435/boreal-forest “Boreal forests are also known as taiga, a Russian word which simply means swampy, moist forest.
-Boreal forests are coniferous and contain large amounts of evergreen trees.
+Boreal forests are coniferous and contain large numbers of evergreen trees.
 This biomass plays a large role in the conditions of our earth’s climate.
 Boreal forest or taiga covers around 17% of the earth’s terrestrial area and, therefore, is greatly effected by climate change and also has great influence on climate change.
 Boreal forests play a huge role in intercepting and absorbing solar radiation and converting it to heat.
 One example of the impact of boreal forests on global warming includes what happens when these forests start to replace frozen areas of the planet and increase heat further.”

 We’ve all seen majestic vistas of boreal forests made up of millions of evergreen trees from Siberia to Alaska into northern Canada.
 Unfortunately just like the Greenland ice sheets these natural air conditioners are under assault from added heat and drought from carbon pollution.
 The sub-Arctic is warming and changing so fast that boreal forests are having a hard time surviving.

 We all know that planting trees is one of the best way to fight and mitigate climate change beyond changing to all green energy and transportation systems.
 Trees take in carbon, and once they die some gets buried underground.
 To the north where most people don’t live exactly when would boreal forests get so stressed that their absence would tip towards warming the planet?
 Here is a 2015 article which should help answer this question: